I-40 Paradise: Guest stars

 Country music performers would drop in on their way to Nashville and sing a couple of songs on each episode.
 One of the first guest stars to tape segments for the show was Helen Cornelius, and Ty Herndon was on several episodes before he became well known.
 Reba McEntire was on two episodes.
 In one she just sang, but the other had her take part in a conversation about video games, which was one of her first opportunities to act.

 Production

 The series was produced by Cinetel Productions in Knoxville, Tennessee.
 Producer Ross Bagwell rented a warehouse to use as a studio, and hired mostly local dinner-theater actors as regulars.
 Outside shots of the I-40 Paradise building were of the nearby Mount Olive Trading Post, a grocery store that closed in 1987.

+The production crew filmed five episodes each week, which required 12-hour work days.
+Work began at 7:00 a.m., and they usually began filming the day's episode at 8:30 p.m.
+The show aired three times each weekday, at noon, 5 p.m. and 8 p.m.
+It was the second most popular show on The Nashville Network, with Nashville Now the most popular show.

 Lionel Cartwright, who'd been working at the Wheeling Jamboree, wrote the series theme song, and acted as one of the house-band singers.